sergiocorreia/reghdfe/Readme.md

 ssc install reghdfe
 ```

-The installation of the latest developer release (3.1.x) depends on the Stata version:
+The installation of the latest dev. release (3.1.x) depends on the Stata version:

 With Stata 13: